 Lock & Co Hatters, St James's

-Aside from boasting a Royal Warrant from Prince Charles, Lock & Co has two other impressive claims: it is the oldest hat shop in the world, and the oldest shop in London.
+Aside from boasting a Royal Warrant from King Charles, Lock & Co has two other impressive claims: it is the oldest hat shop in the world, and the oldest shop in London.
 For 345 years, the original store on 6 St James’s Street has worked with the best felts, tweeds, cloth, and cashmere fabrics to cover the heads of London’s great and good.
 Behind a tiny, unassuming shop front, a rabbit's warren of classic and modern hats makes for a totally unique shopping experience.

-Turnbull & Asser, St James's
+Turnbull and Asser, St James's

 John Lobb, St James's

 St James's has long been a hotspot for Royal Warrants when it comes to men’s clothing – but it’s also the place to go in London for classic shoes.
-Such is the case with John Lobb, a name which has been synonymous with traditional English craftsmanship and fine, handmade boots for over 170 years.
+Such is the case with John Lobb, a name that has been synonymous with traditional English craftsmanship and fine, handmade boots for over 170 years.
 Still run by the Lobb family, the shoemakers famously fashion each pair of shoes uniquely to each foot and lower leg, keeping a wooden ‘foot tree’ for each bespoke client in their archives below ground.

 Burberry, across London